Thanksgiving Recipes For a Warm Holiday

 • 1 cinnamon stick

-• 2 oranges wedged (and an extra for squeezing over)
+• 2 oranges cut into wedges (plus extra for squeezing over)

 Instructions